insightsengineering/tlg-catalog/book/README.md

 ## Usage

-Each output is generated in separate articicle and this usually consists of:
+Each output is generated in a separate article and this usually consists of:

 * Data setup using synthetic data.
 * The output itself (many variants if applicable).
-* Interactive application.
+* The output embedded in an interactive application.
 * Reproducibility information.

 See the full list of available TLGs in [Index page](tlg-index.qmd).